Seetee/drupal/README.md

 # drupal
 A Dockerfile for a Container running Drupal 8.
+At the moment it is an alpha.

 ## Version 1.0
 The first complete release that works, with all the essential tools to manage Drupal.